 Project Mosquito Net

-The Power of Love team along with the beneficiary families, would like to say a “big thank you”.
-Your generosity and caring are have resulted in improved health, fewer missed days at school/work and in lowering the incidence of malaria in beneficiary communities in Zambia.
+Thank you!
+The Power of Love team along with the beneficiary families, would like to say a “big thank you” for your continued support.
+Your support has resulted in lowering the incidence of malaria, improved health, higher school attendance, and economic stability in high transmission communities in Zambia.